ExpressLRS/Docs/docs/hardware/backpack/backpack-tx-setup.md

 The main banner will show you what kind of device it is and the firmware version that's flashed into it.

-## Setup your VRx Backpack
+## Setup your VRX Backpack

-Proceed to the [VRx Backpack Setup](backpack-vrx-setup.md) section to setup your VRx Backpack, if desired.
+Proceed to the [VRX Backpack Setup](backpack-vrx-setup.md) section to setup your VRX Backpack, if desired.

 ## Operation